JasonForJoy/IMN/README.md

-# IMN-ResponseSelection
+# Interactive matching network for multi-turn response selection
-Interactive matching network for multi-turn response selection
+This repo contains the source code for the paper Interactive Matching Network for Multi-Turn Response Selection in Retrieval-Based Chatbots